 - Basic tests – Tests that anyone can do.
 Just connect your VPN and run the testing site.
 This type of basic VPN test gives you a good general overview of the VPN, however, this may not detect advanced security VPN test flaws.

 - Advanced tests – These types of tests require technical skills from the VPN checker.
 Some developers have put together available tools for in-depth “is my VPN working” type of testing.
 Those test tools are available in Github and are open source, however, oftentimes require programming skills and are not necessary for an average user.

-So what results will the VPN test expose?
+So what results will our VPN test expose?

 An IP address is an internet protocol that gives away a lot of information about you.
 There are two internet protocols – IPv4 and IPv6.
 “Where am I VPN test” will reveal either one of them or both.

 Even though your IP address is showing a different location, you still might have a hidden leak.
 DNS (Domain Name Server) changes URL to a numerical IP address.
 Unless you use a VPN, it will go through your Internet Service Provider (ISP).
 Your ISP will see your web browsing activity and therefore also can potentially share this information.
 Leaking DNS makes you vulnerable to a DNS redirection attack.